ludw1gj/viewer-go/README.md

 **IsAdmin:** true

 As a result of creating the default user, a folder named "admin" will be created in the current directory.
-You may want to delete this folder and change the Username, Directory Root and other values of this user.
+You may want to delete this folder and change the Username, Directory Root and other values of this users.

 ### Configuration File - config.json